Travel Apprenticeships offer adventurous opportunities to school leavers, with diverse opportunities which could even offer the chance to work abroad.

 Air Traffic Controller – Are you looking for a challenge?
 An air traffic controller will face just that.
 You’ll need extremely high levels of concentration as you’ll be responsible for the safe landing and departure of flights and handling unexpected events.

-Watch this video to find out what air traffic controllers do:
+Watch this short video to find out what air traffic controllers do:

 The skills you’ll obtain will depend on which area of the travel industry you decide to work within.
 If you’re going to be working with passengers then you’ll need to be approachable with excellent communication skills and the ability to work well under pressure.